SWaltmann/matrix-capsules-with-em-routing/README.md

+!!
+This is a fork of someone else's repo, with minor adjustments to run on my laptop.
+I intended to use this repo as a basis for future work, but ultimately abonded that idea.
+Underneath is their README:

 # Implementation of "Matrix Capsules with EM Routing"

 A TensorFlow implementation of Hinton's paper [Matrix Capsules with EM Routing](https://openreview.net/pdf?id=HJWLfGWRb) by [Ashley Gritzman](https://github.com/ashleygritzman) from IBM Research AI.